 - ⅓ cup mini semi-sweet chocolate chips

-- Bake the flour at 350°F for about 6 minutes, or until it reaches a temperature of 160°F (check using a thermometer).
+- Bake the flour in the oven in a pan at 350°F for about 6 minutes or in the microwave in a bowl for 30-60 seconds, until it reaches a temperature of 160°F (check using a thermometer).
 Let it cool.

 - Cream together the butter, sugars, peanut butter, milk, and vanilla.

 - Gently break up the flour using the back of a spoon, and sift it into the wet ingredients, along with the cinnamon and salt (discard any large flour clumps).
 Mix until combined.
 (If it's too dry for your taste at this point, feel free to add a bit more milk!)